Best Home Brewing Kit of 2021

 The Brooklyn Brew Shop Kit is very similar to the Craft-a-Brew model we tested, with a few small differences.
 We like the latter option a bit better, but one impressive feature of the Brooklyn Kit is the sheer number of recipe options you can choose from when ordering this model, more than you can get with any other kit.
 We elected for the Chestnut Brown Ale option, but there are many more choices.
 Another aspect we love is that the included recipe is a partial-mash kit, which adds a level of complexity and involvement in the brewing process.
 We really dig that.

 The advantage of the many recipe options is limited to your first batch.
 Subsequent batches, of course, are up to your choosing from a variety of recipe manufacturers, or from an ingredient list of your own creation.
-We were excited to try the brown ale, with unique touches like roasting nuts to add flavor and using honey instead of table or corn sugar (more typical in most kits), we resulting beer lacked the flavor some of our testers desired, and ended up over-carbonated.
+We were excited to try the brown ale, with unique touches like roasting nuts to add flavor and using honey instead of table or corn sugar (more typical in most kits).
+However, the resulting beer ended up over-carbonated and lacked the flavor some of our testers desired.
 We don't think the screw cap for the glass carboy is as good as the rubber stopper on the Craft-a-Brew, the latter of which is more airtight.
 This model also has a generic yeast packet and a siphon that we recommend replacing right away.
 And while we appreciate saving paper, the online-only instructions forced us to keep a computer or phone close to the brewing process, which is often a messy affair.
 We also found the instructions to be less clear than others.
-We don't have a problem recommending the Brooklyn Brew Shop option to a friend looking for a small batch kit, but more as a back up if the Craft-a-Brew isn't available.
+We don't have a problem recommending the Brooklyn Brew Shop option to a friend looking for a small batch kit, but more as a backup if the Craft-a-Brew isn't available.

 If you want to spend the least amount of time turning a few ingredients into beer, the Mr. Beer 2 Gallon Kit might be a suitable option.
 This model simplifies the brewing process, cutting down on time and effort required.
-While this made us less confident the end result would satisfy us, we were pleasantly surprised that the golden ale turned out pretty good, and one that we even served to a few friends.
+While this made us less confident the end result would satisfy us, we were pleasantly surprised that the golden ale turned out pretty good — decent enough that we even served to a few friends.
 This model comes with plastic bottles, and combined with the spigot on the fermenter, bottling is quick and easy.

 Why You Should Trust Us